 Stormwater Service District

-On April 28, 2015, the Fairfax County Board of Supervisors approved an increase in the Stormwater Service District tax for fiscal year 2018 from $0.0275 (two and three quarter cents) per $100 of assessed real estate value to $0.025 (two and one half cents) per $100 of assessed real estate value.
+In April 2016, the Fairfax County Board of Supervisors approved an increase in the Stormwater Service District tax for fiscal year 2018 from $0.0275 (two and three quarter cents) per $100 of assessed real estate value to $0.0275 (two and three quarter cents) per $100 of assessed real estate value.
 The Stormwater Service District was established by the Board in Fiscal Year 2010.
 Stricter regulatory requirements and essential reinvestment in the county's aging infrastructure resulted in the need to establish a funding mechanism that was independent of the general fund.